 - 5.1.1 All development resulting from the Local Plan will occur within Calderdale, and therefore physical loss of habitat to Natura 2000 sites beyond the boundaries of Calderdale can be ruled out in the screening stages.
 Development will not occur as a result of the Local Plan within any Natura 2000 site, however, there may be potential for the integrity of the South Pennines Moors (phase 2) SPA to be impacted from off-site development.
 The classifying bird populations of the SPA breed within the SPA boundary, however these populations often forage and roost on land beyond that of the SPA.
 Areas in which this occurs are termed 'functionally connected land' meaning the SPA is functionally dependent on the integrity of this surrounding land.
 Dallimer et al (2012) showed the importance of offsite habitat in supporting moorland breeding waders from surveying 37 paired sites comprising an area of moorland and an area of farmland in the Peak District.
 The average distance between the sites was 2.03km (0.65-4.95).
 Whittingham et al (2000) showed that Golden Plover use multiple upland habitat types travelling 1.1-3.7 km from their moorland nests, spending less than 5% of their foraging time on moorland. - 5.1.2 Chapman & Tyldesley (2016a)12 recently highlighted the importance of acknowledging 'functionally linked land' in assessing the integrity of Natura 2000 sites following a review of EU and UK case law.
 Based on the evidence it is therefore important that the HRA considers the extent of the South Pennine Moors (phase 2) SPA potential off-site functional connected land within the boundaries of Calderdale. - 5.1.3 The moorland fringes of Calderdale are characterised by a rolling patchwork of small fields enclosed by walls, and larger rectangular fields representing a later phase of moorland enclosure.
 Sambrooks (2015) investigated the use of fringe land surrounding the South Pennine Moors (phase 2) SPA by the SPA bird populations.
-The study employed the use of vantage point surveys to establish an understanding of the land use by these populations up to 3km from the boundary; three of out five of these points were within Calderdale.
+The study employed the use of vantage point surveys to establish an understanding of the land use by these populations up to 3km from the boundary; three out of five of these points were within Calderdale.
 The study concluded that the moorland fringe habitat was regularly used by Curlew, Lapwing and Golden Plover for singing, foraging and feeding.
 The Calderdale South Pennines Bird Project (Murison, unpublished) was undertaken in 2011 by West Yorkshire Ecology with an aim to look at the extent that SPA bird species used land adjacent to the SPA, the potential impact of development on these important areas and to shape future work into further research throughout West Yorkshire.
 The study produced extensive preliminary findings that target bird species avoided fields surrounding housing areas, and preferred fields located further from roads.
 It also showed that each species favoured different habitat and field selection criteria.
 Importantly the study provided strong evidence of SPA bird use of land up to 2.5km as well as land being heavily used by the SPA species.
-The study does however highlight the complexity of identifying specific areas functionally connected land, and the requirement for consistent long term survey data around the fringes to establish this. - 5.1.4 Two bird surveys were commissioned by Calderdale Council and undertaken by West Yorkshire Ecology targeting the fringes around the South Pennine Moors (phase 2) SPA in Calderdale to establish potentially functionally connect land and the extent of the use by SPA bird communities.
-The first survey was undertaken in 2012 to inform the then Calderdale Core Strategy HRA, and the second in 2015, in order to reinforce the evidence base for the Calderdale Local Plan HRA.
-The two surveys used a modified version of the BTO/JNCC/RSPB Breeding Bird Survey (BBS) and Common Bird Census (CBC) methodologies.
-The map in Appendix 1 shows the target coverage of the two surveys.
-Surveys were conducted between 06:00-18:00 during suitable weather conditions.
-Within each target area (c.
-1-km2), a minimum of two 1-km transects were walked, following public footpaths, bridleways and using open assess land.
-Each transect was surveyed slowly, a minimum of 1-hr/ transect (approximately 1-km/ hour), to record all the target bird species heard and seen.
-Where possible morning surveys began with transects starting on the SPA boundary in order to track the movements of birds breeding on the SPA using feeding grounds in the fringe area.
-This was facilitated by vantage point surveys, carried out during the first hour of the survey period.
-All bird records and associated activities were recorded on transect maps, so exact locations could be digitised.
-The surveys targeted both the SPA designated bird species as well as the breeding bird assemblage.
+The study does however highlight the complexity of identifying specific areas functionally connected land, and the requirement for consistent long term survey data around the fringes to establish this.